android-rcs/rcsjta/DevEnv.md

 From Eclipse, create a new project from existing source code and select the folder /core of your branch.

+To be backward compatible with older SDK releases, you should select the SDK defined in the target variable of the project.properties file.

 # Build the Media player library #

 From Eclipse, create a new project from existing source code and select the folder /mediaplayer of your branch.